suwuako/dataBot/README.md

     -    you can install this by using the git submodule and typing `sudo python3 ./setup install`

 ### Configuration
 Update the file secret.py with your custom credentials.
-For now, it takes the form of a simple python module that sets the following variables:
+For now, it takes the form of a simple python module that sets the following variable:
 ```
+class credentials:
-bot_token = 'bot-token-here'
+  bottoken = 'bot-token-here'
-update_channel_ID = channel-id-here
-host_username = '<@431491115775164418>'
 ```

 ## Design